NixOS/hydra/doc/manual/src/hacking.md

     [nix-shell]$ configurePhase
     [nix-shell]$ make

+You start a local database, the webserver, and other components with
+foreman:

+    $ foreman start

-You can run the Hydra web server in your source tree as follows:
+You can run just the Hydra web server in your source tree as follows:

     $ ./src/script/hydra-server